maxfahl/cursor-agent-master-prompt/prompt.md

   - Why it needs resolution.
   - Implementation details and goals.
 - Other useful reference details.

+# Task Analysis Tree
+[A tree of files and other implementation details that are related to the [TASK]]

 # Steps to take
 [List of actionable steps for the task, put "—" when there are not tasks]